Skip to content

 In addition to Python code, plugins can also supply JSX code defining React components.
 Using this feature, plugins can provide custom UI components that can be used in addition, or as an augmentation of other plugins, fully utilizing the design elements, and features of React such as state management.

-Defining the JSX component
+Defining a JSX component

 To define a JSX component, create a file in the jsx directory of the plugin, within a plugin name's directory.
 For example, if the plugin name is whitebox_plugin_r2d2, the JSX component file should be placed in whitebox_plugin_r2d2/jsx/whitebox_plugin_r2d2/MyComponent.jsx.
 This goes inline with how static files are resolved in the plugin system.